matatk/agrip/ldl/tutorial.md

 This is very similar to the example above (*tut05*), however, we have added two attributes to the connection from the room "start" to the room "other".
 These are:

 * **pos** This is the position *on the connecting wall* that you want the hole/door to be created.
-That is to say: when you specify a position—"top" (t) in this case—you are specifying the position on that wall where you want the hole to be made, as if you were standing in front of the wall itself.
+That is to say: when you specify a position&mdash;"top" (t) in this case&mdash;you are specifying the position on that wall where you want the hole to be made, as if you were standing in front of the wall itself.

-   Valid positions are: "tl" (top left), "t" (top centre), "tr" (top right), "r" (right), "br" (bottom right), "b" (bottom centre—which is the default), "bl" (bottom left) and "c" (centre).
+   Valid positions are: "tl" (top left), "t" (top centre), "tr" (top right), "r" (right), "br" (bottom right), "b" (bottom centre&mdash;which is the default), "bl" (bottom left) and "c" (centre).

-* **elevtype** When you specify that the connecting hole/door is to be placed somewhere other than at ground level on the wall, it might be necessary to provide some means for the player to access the hole—i.e. stairs or a "plat" (lifting platform).
+* **elevtype** When you specify that the connecting hole/door is to be placed somewhere other than at ground level on the wall, it might be necessary to provide some means for the player to access the hole&mdash;i.e. stairs or a "plat" (lifting platform).
 You will be warned when this may be necessary, but as it's a design decision and you may not wish the player to be granted access through this route, you can specify "none" to disable the creation of such a device.

 Have a go running this map: walk straight forward and you will find some stairs.
 Carry on and you'll go up into the second room.